 dotenv npm package.
 For that, import it in the configuration file.
 Environment variables are typically used there.

-.env file, which is usually not shared via a VCS.
+.env file, which should not be shared on the VCS.
 For that, save it in another place or create dummy environment variables.

 The Docusaurus development is based on npm.
-To change the configurations or script some JSX it is needed to install or clone Docusaurus locally and install the necessary things from the requirements.
-There are to possible ways: either your are the creator and maybe admin of an Docusaurus instance or you are a developer contributer to an existing Docusaurus instance.
+To change the configurations or script some JSX it is necessary to install Docusaurus and the requirements.
+There are two scenarios: 1. you are the creator and maybe admin of an Docusaurus instance, or 2. you are contributing to an existing Docusaurus instance.

-- Install Docusaurus locally on your developer machine: See the installation chapter.
+- Install Docusaurus locally: See the installation chapter.

 - Configure and develop the Docusaurus instance

-- Create a repository of your favorite VCS
+- Create a repository on your favorite VCS

 Normally hidden files, node, yarn or Docusaurus packages, build directories and maybe additional files are in the

-- Clone a repository that contains a Docusaurus instance to your local developer machine
+- Clone the repository containing the Docusaurus instance to your machine

-- Change code or write documentation or blog content
+- Change code, write documentation, or blog content

 - Commit and push

-To run Docusaurus instance on localhost on port 3001 or another port number, if 3000 is already in use:
+To run the Docusaurus instance on localhost on port 3001 or another port number:

 Check if your Docusaurus instance could be build correctly.
-That command is also helpful before you push code to solve errors and a hint if your links are solved correctly:
+This command is also helpful before you push code in order solve errors and detect incorrectly resolved links:

-Sometimes useful if you encouter errors, e. g. during build process:
+Sometimes it is useful if you encounter errors, e.g., during the build process:

-Every documentation page can be edited online without deeper knowledge of Docusaurus via an
+Every documentation page can be edited online via the

 build directory needs to be pushed to a server: